julian-chan/SignalReverb/README.md

 ## Background
 Indoor music venues can be thought of as Linear and Time Invariant (LTI) systems.
 LTI systems have 2 defining properties:
-* Linearity: There is a linear mapping between the input and output (i.e.)
+* Linearity: There is a linear mapping between the input and output
+\includegraphics{images/linearity}
-* Time Invariance: Delaying an input by T delays the output by T (i.e.)
+* Time Invariance: Delaying an input by T delays the output by T
+\includegraphics{images/time_invariance}